Memphis vs. East Carolina NCAA Football Odds, Plays and Insights | November 13, 2021

 - East Carolina's games this year have gone over the total in only two out of nine opportunities (22.2%).

-- East Carolina is 3-1 against the spread and 4-0 overall in games when it records more than 29.1 points.
+- When East Carolina puts up more than 29.1 points, it is 3-1 against the spread and 4-0 overall.

-- In games that East Carolina totals more than 400.1 yards, the team is 4-0 against the spread and 4-0 overall.
+- In games that East Carolina churns out more than 400.1 yards, the team is 4-0 against the spread and 4-0 overall.

-- This year the Pirates have turned the ball over 18 times, 11 more than the Tigers' takeaways (7).
+- The Pirates have turned the ball over 18 times this season, 11 more turnovers than the Tigers have forced (7).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.